From the White House to a block house: how Erin Raden is helping masonry conquer the desert

 The Arizona Masonry Council's executive director on Checkoff, expanding workforce programs, working for President Bush, fighting meth, & more

 "I was having drinks with a colleague and he mentioned that the executive director of one of her clients, the Arizona Masonry Council, is leaving and would I be interested in the job?
 And I said 'yeah well I've always wanted a red brick house.'
 And I live in a block house now, and I love it.
 So why not?"

 Erin Raden, an executive director at a state association, has a problem.

-But rather than with one fraught with peril, this one is riddled with nothing but dollar signs.
+But rather than one fraught with peril, this one is riddled with nothing but dollar signs.
 And potential.
 And productivity.
-And a bunch of other stuff that can incite a boom for brick, block and more in the land the Navajo call “Hoozdo Hahoodzo.”
+And a bunch of other stuff that can incite a sweeping boom for brick, block and more in the land the Navajo call “Hoozdo Hahoodzo.”

 “How often do you take a job where they’re like ‘okay you have to figure out how to spend all this money’,” said Erin, with a grin as she recounted how she landed in her current role leading the Arizona Masonry Council from their headquarters in Phoenix.

 “It’s new money so you have the freedom to be creative and figure out what the industry needs.
 And I also think it’s exciting given what the industry is doing to implement a national Checkoff program.”